snozbot/fungus/Docs/fungus_lua/lua_string_table.md

 The LuaUtils component provides support for simple text localisation.

 1. Define your language strings in a JSON file and save it in the project assets folder.
-2. Add a LuaEnvironment component to your scene - e.g. Tools > Fungus > Create > LuaEnvironment
+2. Add a LuaEnvironment component to your scene - e.g. Tools > %Fungus > Create > LuaEnvironment
 3. In the LuaUtils component, set the String Table property to reference your JSON file asset.
 4. Use the {$VarName} syntax to subsitute a localised string anywhere that string substitution is supported. e.g. in a Lua script: